FOV Curvature Correction

 The save and load buttons save and load the curvature data displayed in the table.

-The Determine Sample Tilt and Align to surface normal buttons are specialized functions.
+The Add Point Cloud to Z and Determine Sample Tilt buttons are specialized functions.

 If using a headfixed headbar, it may be useful to determine the tilt of the headbar relative to the optical axis of the microscope.
 For this, one mount a sample with a thin coating of fluorescent ink and grab a stack traversing the whole thickness of the ink.
 Then you can open the Global Curvature Correction GUI, check the Last Image checkbox, and then click the Determine sample tilt button to automatically fill in the azimuth and elevation values to match the tilt of the sample.